Art and Textiles treats in Liverpool

 Three weeks ago I wrote about the delights of a pasta-making course in Liverpool.
 Once the class was over, however, there was more to enjoy.

-We walked to Royal Albert Dock and saw the Beatles (in the form of the statue by Andy Edwards, unveiled in 2015).
+We walked to Royal Albert Dock and saw the Beatles (in the form of the statue by Andy Edwards.

 DSC_26862.JPG